-To ensure that non-residential uses do not cause an unreasonable loss of amenity to adjoining and nearby residential uses.
+10.5.
+1 Amenity Obje ctive To er To ensure that non-residential uses do not cause an unreasonable loss of amenity to adjoining and nearby residential uses.

-uses. ises.
 Acce ptable Solutions Performance Criteria A1 If for permitted or no permit required uses.
 P1 The use must not cause or be likely to cause an environmental nuisance through emissions including noise and traffic movement, smoke, odour, dust and illumination.
 Does not comply - Discretionary use.
 The proposal is unlikely to cause or likely to cause an environmental nuisance.
-Th activities will predominantly involve meeting, training and coordination and are not expected to involve significant noise emissions.
-Emergency service vehicle sirens are unlikely to be used from the site and any external lighting will be baffled and orientated to avoid light spill or glare to nearby properties it is anticipated that vehicle movements will be low in number and during daytime hours except in the event of a significant emergency.
+The activities will predominantly involve meeting, training and coordination and are not expected to involve significant noise emissions.
+Emergency services vehicle sirens are unlikely to be used from the site and any external lighting will be baffled and orientated to avoid light spill or glare to nearby properties.
+It is anticipated that vehicle movements will be low in number and during daytime hours except in the event of a significant emergency.
 Performance criteria met.
-A2 Commercial vehicles for discretionary uses must only operate between 7.00am and 7.00pm Monday to Friday and 8.00am to 6.00pm Saturday and Sunday.
-P2 Commercial vehicle movements for discretionary uses must not unreasonably impact on the amenity of occupants of adjoining and nearby dwellings.
-It is a nnticipated that vehicle movements to the site will generally comply with these Sirens will not be used from the site, with significant out of hours emergency activities expected to be infrequent.
-The site will be predominantly operated by volunteer members of the local community such that operations are likely hours except for the to be managed to avoid unreasonable disturbance. occasional vehicle Performance criteria met. movements for emergency events. А3 If for permitted or no permit P3 External lighting must demonstrate that: required uses. a) floodlighting or security lights used on the site will not unreasonably impact on the amenity of adjoining land; and b) all direct light will be contained within the boundaries of the site.
-Does not comply - Discretionary Any external lighting will be minimised, sited and orientated and baffled so as to use. avoid light spill or glare beyond the boundaries of the site.
-The rpopsoal will therefore ensure that no unreasonable amenity impact results to nearby properties.
-Performance criteria met.
+A2 Commercial vehicles for discretionary uses must only operate between 7.00am and 7.00pm Monday to Friday and 8.00am to 6.00pm Saturday and Sunday. nticipated that vehicle movements to P2 Commercial vehicle movements for discretionary uses must not unreasonably impact on the amenity of occupants of adjoining and nearby dwellings.
+Sirens will not be used from the site, with significant out of hours emergency 16 13 0 the site will generally comply with these hours except for the activities expected to be infrequent.
+The site will be predominantly operated by volunteer members of the local community such that occasional vehicle movements for operations are likely to be managed to avoid unreasonable emergency events. disturbance.
+Performance criteria met. А3 If for permitted or no permit Р3 External lighting must demonstrate that: required uses. a) floodlighting or security lights used on the site will not unreasonably impact on the amenity of adjoining land; and b) all direct light will be contained within the boundaries of the site.
+Does not comply - Discretionary use.
+Any e external lighting will be minimised, sited and orientated and baffled so as to avoid light spill or glare beyond the boundaries of the site.
+The rpopsoal will therefore ensure that no unreasonable amenity im results to nearby properties.
+Perfo rmance criteria met.